laurielim/laurielim.github.io/src/resume.md

             - Facilitate the integration of interns and junior developers into the company.
             - Remove blockers and offer technical guidance.
             - Mentor team members and oversee their continuous professional development.
-            - Conduct regular check-ins to gauge progress and well-being
+            - Conduct regular check-ins to gauge progress and well-being.
         - title: Software Developer, summer trainee then full-time
           desc:
             - Contribute to software maintenance and security.